 How does the large intestine absorb substances?

-It absorbs sodium by active transport through the Na – H exchange.
-Thanks to the electrical gradient, some of the chlorine ions move passively into the interior of the cells.
+It absorbs sodium by active transport through Na – H exchange.
+Thanks to the electrical gradient, some of the chlorine ions move passively into the inside of the cells.
 The rest of the chlorine ions are absorbed in exchange for bicarbonate ions.

 The intestine uses active transport to absorb potassium, along with other ions such as calcium or magnesium, as well.